The 2021 application process opens Monday, October 5, 2020.

 - Writing an executive summary

 This collaborative and interactive meeting builds on the knowledge participants gained during the online course and capstone project.
-The meeting takes place in Washington, DC
+The meeting takes place in Washington, D.C. a

 - An orientation to the U.S. Department of Education, the Institute of Education Sciences (IES), NCES, and the National Postsecondary Education Cooperative (NPEC)

 - Dedicated time for research groups to refine their projects based on feedback from NCES staff and fellow participants

 - Time to develop plans to complete the projects and discuss the potential for dissemination of results after the Institute through conference presentations and/or publications